-- Vegetation buffers would be used to screen views of the freeway from SMPP.

-- Saguaros, mature trees, and larger shrubs likely to survive the transplanting and settlingin period would be transplanted in relatively natural areas near the proposed action to blend with the existing landscape (see the section, Biological Resources, beginning on page 4-117, regarding native plant salvaging requirements for the proposed action). - Clustering or grouping plant material in an informal pattern to break up the linear form of the freeway would be undertaken where appropriate to "naturalize" areas within the R/W. - Landscape treatments using native plants on the periphery of R/W areas at overpass locations and areas near residential developments would be installed where appropriate. - Aesthetic treatments and patterning would be applied to noise barriers and other structures (lighting standards, overpasses, abutments, retaining and screening walls). - ≻ As general practice, ADOT's Roadside Development team would work with a local jurisdiction to develop a theme for landscaping and structures from the standard approved ADOT applications.
+- Vegetation buffers would be used to screen views of the freeway from SMPP. - Saguaros, mature trees, and larger shrubs likely to survive the transplanting and settling-in period would be transplanted in relatively natural areas near the proposed action to blend with the existing landscape (see the section, Biological Resources, beginning on page 4-125, regarding native plant salvaging requirements for the proposed action). - Clustering or grouping plant material in an informal pattern to break up the linear form of the freeway would be undertaken where appropriate to "naturalize" areas within the R/W. - Landscape treatments using native plants on the periphery of R/W areas at overpass locations and areas near residential developments would be installed where appropriate. - Aesthetic treatments and patterning would be applied to noise barriers and other structures (lighting standards, overpasses, abutments, retaining and screening walls). - > As general practice, ADOT's Roadside Development team would work with a local jurisdiction to develop a theme for landscaping and structures from the standard approved ADOT applications.
 Once a theme were determined, Roadside Development would design the aesthetic treatment.
-However, for the proposed action through SMPP, ADOT would consult directly with the Phoenix City Manager's office in representing City of Phoenix interests and on behalf of the Sonoran Preserve Advisory Committee and the Phoenix Mountains Preservation Council and with Community representatives to develop the aesthetic treatment of landscaping and structures through the park/ preserve.
-Treatments may or may not include ADOT standard applications (see page 4-159 to learn more about standard applications). - > To set clear parameters defining the scope of the mitigation measures to be implemented and for determinations, an IGA would be created between ADOT and the City of Phoenix.
-Planning for visual treatment of the portion of the proposed action through SMPP would be undertaken during the design phase.
-(See the section, Visual Resources, beginning on page 4-153, to learn more about measures and processes to mitigate visual impacts from the proposed action.)
+However, for the proposed action through SMPP, ADOT would consult directly with the Phoenix City Manager's office in representing City of Phoenix interests and on behalf of the Sonoran Preserve Advisory Committee, Phoenix Parks and Recreation Board, and the Phoenix Mountains Preservation Council and with Community representatives to develop the aesthetic treatment of landscaping and structures through the park/preserve.
+Treatments may or may not include ADOT standard applications (see page 4-171 to learn more about standard applications). - ➤ To set clear parameters defining the scope of the mitigation measures to be implemented and for determinations, an IGA would be created between ADOT and the City of Phoenix.
+Planning for

-- ➤ Measures to reduce impacts on SMPP access and habitat connectivity include: - \succ The design of proposed crossings of existing natural washes in and adjacent to SMPP was investigated to determine the feasibility of modifying the design to create opportunities for wildlife to cross and to enhance park access.
+- visual treatment of the portion of the proposed action through SMPP would be undertaken during the design phase.
+(See the section, Visual Resources, beginning on page 4-167, to learn more about measures and processes to mitigate visual impacts from the proposed action.) - ➤ Measures to reduce impacts on SMPP access and habitat connectivity include: - > The design of proposed crossings of existing natural washes in and adjacent to SMPP was investigated to determine the feasibility of modifying the design to create opportunities for wildlife to cross and to enhance park access.
 Eleven crossings were investigated.
-Based on locations, likelihood/effectiveness as multifunctional crossings, and on preliminary cost estimates, preliminary designs of some crossings would be enhanced to accommodate the movement of wildlife and provide access to SMPP for hiking, equestrian, Community, and bicycling use (see Figure 3-25 on page 3-47).
-Some of the crossings would provide direct access to SMPP; all would permit wildlife to move unimpeded in and out of the park at the crossing locations (see the section, Biological Resources, beginning on page 4-117, to learn more about the proposed multipurpose bridge structures and perceived conflicts between human and wildlife use of the crossings). - > During the design phase, ADOT would consult directly with the Phoenix City Manager's office (which represents its constituents, including the Sonoran Preserve Advisory Committee, Phoenix Mountains Preservation Council, Mountain Bike Association of America, and Arizona Horsemen's Association), Community delegates, Maricopa County, and assigned staff from the Arizona Department of Public Safety and the Arizona Game and Fish Department (AGFD) to finalize design features and locations of the crossings.
+Based on locations, likelihood/effectiveness as multifunctional crossings, and on preliminary cost estimates, preliminary designs of some crossings would provide access to SMPP for hiking, equestrian, Community, and bicycling use (see Figure 3-25 on page 3-47) and incidental wildlife movement.
+Some of the crossings would provide direct access to SMPP; all would permit wildlife to move unimpeded in and out of the park at the crossing locations (see the section, Biological Resources, beginning on page 4-125, to learn more about the proposed multipurpose bridge structures and perceived conflicts between human and wildlife use of the crossings). - > During the design phase, ADOT would consult directly with the Phoenix City Manager's office (which represents its constituents, including the Sonoran Preserve Advisory Committee, Phoenix Mountains Preservation Council, Mountain Bike Association of America, Phoenix Parks and Recreation Board, and Arizona Horsemen's Association), Maricopa County, Arizona Department of Public Safety, U.S. Fish and Wildlife Service (USFWS), Arizona Game and Fish Department (AGFD), and the Community's Department of Environmental Quality to finalize design features and locations of the crossings designed to provide access to SMPP.